tmpreston/docs-2/docs/guides/routing.md

 Notice that `getf` is used instead of get.
 This is a separate version of get that handle `f`ormat characters.

-    You can use format characters with "forward" too by using "forwardf"
+    You can use format strings with "forward" too by using "forwardf"

-There are a lot of functionalities within routers and you can view all of them [here](../api/scope).
+There are a lot of functionalities within routers and you can view all of them [here](../api/router).